 The strike process

-After your GroeiStart period, you will move on to the GrowPower period.
+After your GrowStart period, you will move on to the GrowPower period.
 In this period, we measure your performance against the service standards: 'Items on time', 'Cancellations', and 'Response time'.
 If you do not meet the standards, you may receive a 'strike'.
-Are you a high-performing partner and is there only a small deviation?
+Are you a well-performing partner and is there only a small deviation?
 Then you will not receive a strike.
 Strikes can also expire due to excellent performance.
 On this page, you can read how it works.

-Explainer video: GrowPower
+Explanation video: GrowPower

-Explainer video: GrowPower
+Explanation video: GrowPower

-Explainer video: GrowPower
+Explanation video: GrowPower

-Explainer video
+Explanation video

-This video was made for international partners.
+This is an English video, made for international partners.

-No strike and clearing strikes
+No strike and making up for strikes

-A mistake can happen.
-That's why high-performing partners won't receive a strike if they perform slightly below standard for one week.
-If you meet the service standards, such as 'Items on time' and 'Cancellations', over a longer period, you will not receive a strike.
-Did you receive a strike anyway?
+Mistakes can happen.
+That's why well-performing partners don't receive a strike if they perform slightly below standard for one week.
+If you meet the service standards, such as Items on time and Cancellations, over a longer period, you will not receive a strike.
+Did you still receive a strike?
 By delivering excellent performance for 2 consecutive definitive weeks, you can have your most recent strike expire sooner.
-Read more about no strike for high-performing partners or discover how to clear strikes.
+Read more about no strike for well-performing partners or discover how to make up for strikes.

 The strike system